IT-Skills-Exchange/algorithms-structures-patterns/design-patterns/doc/singleton.md

 # The Singleton Pattern

-The pattern belongs the creational category.
+The pattern belongs to the creational category of the design patterns.

-## Solution To The Problem
+## Idea

 Ensure a class only has one instance, and provide a global point of access to it.

 ## Explanation

-Real world example:

-> Let's consider to have a logger and runtime objects which must be instantiated only once.

-In plain words:

-> Ensures that only one object of a particular class is ever created.

 Wikipedia says:

 > In software engineering, the singleton pattern is a software design pattern that restricts the instantiation of a class to one object.
 This is useful when exactly one object is needed to coordinate actions across the system.

+In plain words:

+> Ensures that only one object of a particular class is ever created.

 ## Class Diagram